Mythagora Homepage

 Orpheus

-Orpheus was the son of the Muse Kalliope and Oeagrus of Thrake.
+Orpheus was the son of the Muse Kalliope and Oeagrus of Thrace.
 He had the distinction of being the first Argonaut to be listed by Apollonius of Rhodes in Argonautika.
 Orpheus was the ultimate musician and used his musical skills to soothe and protect the Argonauts.

 Palaemonius